 Even if you hear “bad news,” the earlier you hear it, the more opportunities you will have to overcome a potentially worse situation.
 Knowing is only half the battle — from there you have to take corrective action if necessary.

-So, ask yourself these important questions, when you think about procrastination:
+So, ask yourself these important questions, when you think about what's causing your feelings of procrastination:

 Reason #3: I'll Do It Later

 This common excuse is a reminder that you can work on the pending task later on.